microsoft/generative-ai-for-beginners/11-integrating-with-function-calling/README.md

     )
    ```

-   These three lines, ensure we extract the function name, the arguments and makes the call:
+   These three lines, ensure we extract the function name, the arguments and make the call:

    ```python
    function_to_call = available_functions[function_name]